bvandewe/mock-and-roll/README.md

 cd mock-and-roll

 # 🚀 Quick Setup (Recommended for Alpine)
-# Use the automated setup script for Alpine Linux
+# Use the automated setup scripts for Alpine Linux

-./setup_alpine.sh
+# Full setup (installs Poetry, system packages, creates venv, adds mockctl to PATH)
+setup/alpine.sh

+# Or minimal setup (only user-level, no admin privileges required, adds mockctl to PATH)
+setup/alpine_minimal.sh

 # Or manual setup:
 # Install dependencies with Poetry